Tanguyfockedey/Webserv/README.md

     * [DONE] [Upload] Retourner erreur 403 si le dossier dans lequel on essaye d'uploader un fichier est protege en ecriture
 	* File permissions ---> JP
 		* Try uploading a file with no read permission

+* request.cpp --> converts "/" into "/index.html"  ONLY IF REQUEST METHOD == GET
+* send 405 if POST URL is a directory (in other words, filename.empty())
+* send 405 Method Not Allowed instead of 501 Not Implemented for HEAD method (to please tester)
+* remove trailing whitespaces from requests

+* created a directory called "directory" to pass a test ?